Robot Synesthesia: A Sound and Emotion Guided AI Painter: Results

+We first present the quantitative evaluation on emotion guided painting generation, followed by real world paintings as qualitative results.

+In this experiment, we examine the quality of generated paintings guided by emotion as a direct input.
+We use the 9 emotions from the ArtEmis dataset.
+The first row of Fig.~\ref{fig:pure_emotion} shows \synesthesia{}'s emotional guidance in isolation where the type of emotion was the only input to produce each painting.
+The second row of Fig.~\ref{fig:pure_emotion} shows the paintings generated for the same types of emotion jointly with an additional text input, ``a house and a tree.''; this result shows the emotional influence on the paintings when their desired contents are described by the users.

-In a similar Mechanical Turk survey to the sound study, we presented participants with one of the eight emotions in Figure~\ref{fig:pure_emotion} (omitting ``Something Else") in writing along with randomized order of paintings generated using the eight emotions.
+Although recognizable content is not generally present in both sets of images, our user survey indicated that the users were able to identify the correct input emotion significantly better when compared to a random guess.
+In a Mechanical Turk study, we presented participants with one of the eight emotions in Fig.~\ref{fig:pure_emotion} (omitting ``Something Else") in writing along with randomized order of paintings generated using the eight emotions.
 Participants were asked to identify which painting looks most like the given emotion.
 The 75 participants were correct 26.5\% of the time (random guess would be 12.5\%).
 The most common correctly identified emotion was Awe at 60\% correct and the most commonly confused emotions were Amusement incorrectly identified as Excitement 80\% of the time.